MEMO: TIKINAGAN PANDEMIC MEASURES – UPDATE

 - Staff are reminded to consult and follow the Service Contingency Plan to deliver services.

-- Premium Pay will be amended effective May 14.
+Premium Pay as amended May 14 will remain in place.
 Please see attached Premium Pay memo and policy.

 - And a reminder that if staff are tested for COVID-19, they are required to promptly notify their supervisor, PPE Chair Arlene McClendon, Christina Zatorsky & HR Manager Sarah Morin.